 Social Anxiety Trigger: Having an impulse or desire others/you don’t like

-The reality is that at any point in time you might have an impulse that others don’t like or one that in the moment, you don’t like but that doesn’t mean you have to get anxious about this happening.
-To get rid of this trigger you have to realize that it exists because you think getting or having an impulse you or others dislike is unacceptable.
-Rather than view impulses you dislike or don’t want to have as unacceptable–which creates an anxiety trigger–you can just note and recognize that you dislike the impulse.
+The reality is that at any point in time, you might have an impulse that others don’t like or one that, in the moment, you don’t like.
+Although it’s undesirable, you don’t have to view that reality as unacceptable or a reason to feel bad.
+You have this trigger because you likely think getting or having an impulse you or others dislike is unacceptable.
+You can note and recognize that you dislike certain impulses rather than view them as unacceptable–which creates an anxiety trigger.

 To understand why you don’t have to feel bad if others do or would think negatively about an impulse you have, we suggest you read, “What others think isn’t always right.”